-In the UK radioactive wastes that arise during decommissioning will either be stored or disposed of depending on the availability of appropriate disposal routes, in accordance with UK Government and Scottish Government policies - noting that radioactive wastes will be disposed of where a disposal route exists.
+Radioactive wastes from decommissioning operations will either be stored or disposed of depending on the availability of appropriate disposal routes, and in accordance with UK Government and Scottish Government policies - noting that that radioactive waste will be disposed of only where a full disposal route exists.

-The LLWR site near Drigg in Cumbria is currently available for the disposal of operational and decommissioning LLW within the constraints of its acceptance criteria and is expected to remain operational until at least 2050.
-It is Government intent that a National Repository (Geological Disposal Facility (GDF)) for ILW will be constructed, although it is presently not expected to be available before 2040.
+The LLWR site near Drigg in Cumbria (Scotland) is currently available for the disposal of operational and decommissioning LLW within the constraints of its acceptance criteria and is expected to remain operational until at least 2050.
+It is the Government's intent that a National Repository (Geological Disposal Facility (GDF)) for ILW will be constructed, although it is presently not expected to be available before 2040.
 EDF Energy's decommissioning plans detail the sequence for dismantling the plants and calculate the amounts of radioactive and non-radioactive material that will be created.
-These plans use sustainability and recycling principles to ensure materials created are stored, recycled and disposed in manner consistent with safety and environmental legislation.
-In this context "disposed of" reflects the strategic end point assumption for the waste when the waste has been conditioned /packaged, emplaced within the GDF and the GDF facility is closed.
-For the waste strategic end point - waste disposed of to GDF - there are no alternative strategic options - this is the end state.
+These plans use sustainability and recycling principles to ensure materials created are stored, recycled and disposed in a manner consistent with safety and environmental legislation.
+In this context, the concept of "disposal and handling" reflects the strategic end-point assumption that the waste has been conditioned/packaged, placed within the GDF and the GDF facility is definitively closed.
+For the waste strategic end-point - waste disposed of to GDF - there are no alternative strategic options.

-The inventory of materials projected for EDF Energy during decommissioning periods is contained in the latest publication of the National Inventory Statement (The 2013 UK Radioactive Waste Inventory - URN 14D037 NDA/ST/STY(14)0007 February 2014).
+The inventory of materials and waste projected by EDF Energy during decommissioning is contained in the latest publication of the National Inventory Statement (The 2013 UK Radioactive Waste Inventory - URN 14D037 NDA/ST/STY(14)0007 February 2014).
 An EDF Energy document specifies the arrangements by which decommissioning of our power plants will be controlled to ensure compliance with all statutory and mandatory requirements.
 It describes the regulatory compliance (Site Licence), interface requirements and arrangements necessary for managing decommissioning at EDF Energy Generation's power plants.

-Radioactive wastes will be managed in accordance with the Corporate Radioactive Waste Management Strategy and the Integrated Company Practice for Environmental Compliance and Management.
+Radioactive waste will be managed in accordance with the Corporate Radioactive Waste Management Strategy and the Integrated Company Practice for Environmental Compliance and Management.

 EDF Energy Generation is accredited to ISO 14001 for all of its power plants.
-In addition, the Sizewell B plant has attained registration to the European Eco-Management and Audit Scheme.
-This demonstrates that environmental concerns are fully integrated in EDF Energy's business, and within the Company there are a number of teams and specialists whose role it is to investigate and define environmental policies, strategy, standards and procedures.
-Others monitor the compliance against targets and provide advice on best practices to achieve them.
+In addition, the Sizewell B plant has been certified under the standards of the European Eco-Management and Audit Scheme.
+This demonstrates that environmental concerns are fully integrated into EDF Energy's business; within the Company, there are a number of teams and specialists whose role it is to investigate and define environmental policies, strategy, standards and procedures.
+Others monitor the compliance against targets and provide advice and assistance on best practices to achieve them.